EthanNgit/BannerPhraseGenerator/README.md

 # BannerPhraseGenerator
-This tool generates my github banner every hour.
+This tool generates my github banner every 12 hours.

 ## How it works
 Simple, it just generates a phrase, places the phrase on a banner template, then pushes it to my github via github api